pattonsgirl/CEG2350/docs/Labs/Lab05/Rubric.md

         - Includes commands not being in `backticks`
     - [ ] Submitted some markdown (legible enough for grading), but needs improvement - (-10%)
     - [ ] Failure to cite resources - (-10%)
+    - [ ] Failure to implement pattern based replacements / use regex - (-10%)